etendra2501/etendra2501/README.md

 ### Hola!
 I'm Etendra Verma👋

 I'm Etendra from India, and I do Bachelors in Electronics and Communication Engineering.
-Ireally enjoyed learning new languages and frameworks like Python and Django, as well as work in Robotics.I also enjoying doing Competitive programming.
+I really enjoyed learning new languages and frameworks like Python and Django, as well as work in Robotics.I also enjoying doing Competitive programming.

 - 🔭 I’m interested to learn more about AI and Robotics.